-The ExtendFreshTM Temperature Management System controls the temperature in both the refrigerator compartment and the freezer compartment independently.
-The system helps extend the freshness of the food in your refrigerator by responding to temperature changes as small as 1°F. Unlike most refrigerators on the market today, the ExtendFreshTM System uses a SMARTTM Fan to transfer cold air immediately from the freezer to the refrigerator for faster response to temperature changes without the need for the compressor to turn on.
-Also, by monitoring the freezer and fresh-food compartments every 82 seconds, the system maintains consistent temperatures, which are less affected by external temperature changes such as seasonal changes and programmable home thermostats.
+The ExtendFresh Temperature Management System controls the temperature in both the refrigerator compartment and the freezer compartment independently.
+The system helps extend the freshness of the food in your refrigerator by responding to temperature changes as small as 1°F. Unlike most refrigerators on the market today, the ExtendFresh System uses a Smart Fan to transfer cold air immediately from the freezer to the refrigerator for faster response to temperature changes without the need for the compressor to turn on.
+Also, the system maintains consistent temperatures, which are less affected by external temperature changes such as seasonal changes and programmable home thermostats or even the temperature of other compartments inside the refrigerator.

-Setting temperature controls
+Setting temperature Controls